biojppm/rapidyaml/changelog/current.md

 #### Block scalars
+- Ensure no newlines are added when emitting block scalars ([PR #161](https://github.com/biojppm/rapidyaml/pull/161))
-- Fix parsing of block spec with both chomping and indentation: chomping may come before or after the indentation:
+- Fix parsing of block spec with both chomping and indentation: chomping may come before or after the indentation ([PR #161](https://github.com/biojppm/rapidyaml/pull/161)):
   ```yaml
   # the block scalar specs below now have the same effect.
   # test cases: D83L, P2AD